-How to Help the Bees: 6 Easy Ways
+How to Help Bees and Pollinators in 10 Easy Ways

-You've heard the news—native bees and honeybees are struggling in many places.
-Learn how to help the bees with these simple steps.
+Native bees and honeybees are struggling in many places.
+Learn how to help the bees, butterflies and more beneficial bugs with these simple steps.

-Meet five beneficial bees you want in your yard.
+Meet seven beneficial bees you want in your yard.

 Check out more natural ways to eliminate garden insect pests.